 - Fatty tumor

-Click This: A Pet Parent’s Guide to Lumps on a Dog
+Take the time to check out our Pet Parent’s Guide to Lumps on a Dog

 There are breed standards and then there are Cockers who come from breeders and/or rescue and don’t fit the standard.
 The following numbers are averages: